Visiting and live-in care across Bournemouth

 Respite care is also an option if you want to take a holiday or attend a celebration but are unable to do this alone.
 Although you may be able to tend to your personal care yourself, you may feel unsteady on your feet and not confident enough to travel alone.
 That’s where we can help.
 A carer can accompany you to your chosen holiday spot or venue, ensuring that you have everything you need to get there safely and enjoy your time away.

-Friendly, dedicated carers that are fully trained
+Friendly, dedicated live-in carers that are fully trained

 At Helping Hands, we only employ the very best individuals that are full of passion for caring for others.
 Whether they have a little or a lot of care experience, we ensure that they undergo a thorough training programme to equip them with the skills they need to deliver the highest standard of care.
 And because we recruit and select our carers via our own Recruitment Teams, we can guarantee consistency of care and carers that have full background checks such as Disclosure Barring Service (DBS) screenings.